 Zack rubbed a tired hand against the back of his neck, thinking.
 The General knew Zack well though, and he knew the First didn't want to believe Cloud would be caught up with AVALANCHE somehow.
 Sephiroth wanted to believe it too, but he was far from convinced.

-Reeve shuffled the pile of forms he'd finished signing into a neat pile, putting it in the out-box on his desk.
+Reeve shuffled the pile of forms he'd finished signing into a neat pile, putting it in the outbox on his desk.
 Looking at the inbox still two-thirds full, Reeve could feel both his age and his job weighing on him.
-No matter how many forms his filled out or requests he made, his job was a passive one at best.
+No matter how many forms he filled out or requests he made, his job was a passive one at best.
 At worst nothing more than political.

 Feeling lethargic and too tired to be really annoyed at his unhappy occupation, Reeve glanced at the clock behind him: 3:14pm.
-He still had at least another two and a half hours before he could leave.
+He still had a little under two hours before he could leave.

 Next week he'd be doing an inspection of some of the buildings by the outer walls of Midgar, but this week was all paperwork, and it was wearing the executive down.
 He felt tired, and the thought of looking over another form or report about rusting bolts and cracking beams made him think longingly of the couch in the lounge on the floor below.